 We describe the remaining sections of this article.
-Section $2$ introduces the fundamental objects that we study or use in this article, including general (weakly/strictly) compatible systems, properties and conjectures of automorphic compatible systems, potential automorphy results, algebraic monodromy groups of a compatible system and their independence.
-In section $3$, we prove that Theorem \ref{thm_main thm wo polarizability} follows from Theorem \ref{thm_main theorem} by exploiting the type $A_1$ condition and a result in \cite{BH24} on local algebraicity.
-Theorems \ref{thm_main thm wo polarizability} and \ref{thm_main theorem-classification} are proven in respectively sections $4$ and $5$ by combining various results of representation theory of reductive groups and Galois representations on, for instance, $\lambda$-independence, big images, irreducibility, (potential) automorphy, liftings.
+Section~\ref{sec_prelim} introduces the fundamental objects studied or used in this article, including general (weakly/strictly) compatible systems, properties and conjectures of automorphic compatible systems, potential automorphy results, algebraic monodromy groups of a compatible system and their $\lambda$-independence.
+In Section~\ref{sec_ess self duality}, we prove that Theorem \ref{thm_main thm wo polarizability} follows from Theorem \ref{thm_main theorem} by exploiting the type $A_1$ condition and a result from \cite{BH24} on local algebraicity.
+Theorems \ref{thm_main thm wo polarizability} and \ref{thm_main theorem-classification} are proven in Sections $4$ and $5$, respectively, by combining various results of the representation theory of reductive groups and Galois representations focusing on, for instance, $\lambda$-independence, big images, irreducibility, (potential) automorphy, liftings.